-- Northern Territories/Southern Kuriles (Japan and Russia); - Senkakus/Diaoyutai/Diaoyu Dao (Japan, China, and Taiwan); - Dok-do/Takeshima (Korea and Japan); - Paracels/Xisha Islands (Vietnam, China, and Taiwan); - Spratlys/Nansha Islands (China, Taiwan, Vietnam, Brunei, Malaysia, and the Philippines);

-- Kashmir (India and Pakistan); and - Aksai Chin and parts of the Indian state of Arunachal Pradesh (India and China).
+- Northern Territories/Southern Kuriles (Japan and Russia); - Senkakus/Diaoyutai/Diaoyu Dao (Japan, China, and Taiwan); - Dok-do/Takeshima (Korea and Japan); - Paracels/Xisha Islands (Vietnam, China, and Taiwan); - Spratlys/Nansha Islands (China, Taiwan, Vietnam, Brunei, Malaysia, and the Philippines); - · Kashmir (India and Pakistan); and - Aksai Chin and parts of the Indian state of Arunachal Pradesh (India and China).

-Even the various names applied to the disputed territories reflect the fundamental differences in point of view, as each state refers to the disputed areas under a different name.
+Even the various names applied to the disputed territories reflect the fundamental differences in point of view, as each state uses different names when referring to the disputed areas.
 Similarly, different names are applied to the various major bodies of water: for example, "East Sea" or "Sea of Japan" and "Yellow Sea" or "West Sea."
 China and India do not even agree on the length of their disputed border, with Chinese estimates as low as 2,000 kilometers and Indian estimates generally in the mid-3,000s.

 These disputes over names also reflect the broader tensions rooted in historical animosities that still scar the region.
-Most notably, Japan's actions leading up to and during World War II remain a major source of controversy, particularly in China and South Korea, where debates over issues such as what is incorporated in textbooks and governmental statements prevent old wounds from completely healing.
+Most notably, Japan's actions leading up to and during World War II remain a major source of controversy, particularly in China and South Korea where debates over issues such as what is incorporated in textbooks and governmental statements prevent old wounds from healing.
 Similarly, a Chinese claim that much of the Korean Peninsula was once Chinese territory aroused reactions in both Koreas.
 The end of the Cold War did little to resolve any of these underlying disagreements.

-It is in this light and in light of the regional states' reluctance to align with great powers that one should consider the lack of a politicalsecurity architecture.
-There is no equivalent of NATO in Asia, despite an ultimately failed mid-20th century effort to forge a parallel multilateral security architecture through the Southeast Asia Treaty Organization (SEATO).
-Regional security entities like the Five Power Defence Arrangement (involving the United Kingdom, Australia, New Zealand, Malaysia, and Singapore in an "arrangement" rather than an alliance) or discussion forums like the ASE-AN Regional Forum and the ASEAN Defense Ministers-Plus Meeting have been far weaker.
-In addition, there is no Asian equivalent of the Warsaw Pact.
+It is in this light and in light of many regional states' reluctance to align with great powers that one should consider the lack of a politicalsecurity architecture.
+There is no equivalent of NATO in Asia despite an ultimately failed mid-20th century effort to forge a parallel multilateral security architecture through the Southeast Asia Treaty Organization (SEATO).
+Regional security entities like the Five Power Defense Arrangement (involving the United Kingdom, Australia, New Zealand, Malaysia, and Singapore in an "arrangement" rather than an alliance) or discussion forums like the ASEAN Regional Forum (ARF) and the ASEAN Defence Ministers Meeting-Plus (AD-MM-Plus) have been far weaker.
+There also is no Asian equivalent of the Warsaw Pact.

 Instead, Asian security has been marked by a combination of bilateral alliances, mostly centered on the United States, and individual nations' efforts to maintain their own security.
-In recent years, these core aspects of the regional security architecture have been supplemented by "mini-lateral" consultations like the U.S.-Japan-Australia and India-Japan-Australia trilaterals and the quadrilateral security dialogue.
+In recent years, these core aspects of the regional security architecture have been supplemented by "mini-lateral" consultations like the U.S.-Japan-Australia and India-Japan-Australia trilaterals and the quadrilateral security dialogue involving all four countries.

-Nor is there much of an architecture undergirding East Asia.
+Nor is there much of an economic architecture undergirding East Asia.
 Despite substantial trade and expanding value chains among the various Asian states, as well as with the rest of the world, formal economic integration is limited.
 There is no counterpart to the European Union or even to the European Economic Community, just as there is no parallel with the European Coal and Steel Community, the precursor to European economic integration.